actions/actions-runner-controller/README.md

 A key limitation of enterprise runners is that they do NOT support autoscaling and so you are limited to deploying a static set of runners, the number being defined by the `replicas` attribute.
 They do however support [Github labels](#runner-labels) which can help with management of multiple sets.

-Additionally, when you assign a enterprise runner group to a set of organisations or all of the organisations within your enterprise they **do not** get any immediate access to any repositories by default.
-Each Github Organisation must allow Enterprise runner groups to be used in repositories once an organisation has been assigned.
+Additionally, when you assign a enterprise runner group to a set of organizations or all of the organizations within your enterprise they **do not** get any immediate access to any repositories by default.
+Each Github organization must allow Enterprise runner groups to be used in repositories once an organization has been assigned.
 Once the approval has been given the change is permanent.

 ```yaml
 # runnerdeployment.yaml